teaching-on-testbeds/repro-DNS/README.md

 substituting `resolver_IP` with the correct IP address and `output_file` with a unique file name of your choice.

 <!-- Analyze results -->
 To view the results, open only the benign user output files from both sub-experiments.
 Compare the benign user throughput, the "actual_qps" versus the "responses_per_sec" column, between the two tests.
 In ideal conditions, the responses per second should match the actual queries per second.
 In real network conditions without any malicious actors, there might be slight variation between queries and responses per second.
-During the NRDelegation attack, you should observe a degradation in the resolver throughput for benign clients, indicated by responses per second close to 0.
+During the NRDelegationAttack, you should observe a degradation in the resolver throughput for benign clients, indicated by responses per second close to 0.

 ## Notes